Certificate of Children’s Creative Writing– New Course!

 - Observe your child (or a family/friend’s child) in imaginary play.
 What are they doing?

 - What’s your favourite book from childhood?
-Thunderwith is what comes to mind for his writer.
+Thunderwith is this author’s pick.
 Can you write a book that addresses the same theme differently?

 - Write a story about a child and her/his imaginary friend.